Skip to main content

 Alaska mission trips are full of ministering in the most diverse neighborhoods in America.
 Your team would serve in the Anchorage area, or further out in Wasilla or Palmer.
 In those locations, we are working in a variety of ministries and with churches and pastors from the local communities.
 A wide variety of ministry options are listed below.
 Whatever the ministries chosen, there are people throughout Alaska who desperately need encouragement and to be shown the love of Jesus Christ.

-Dates: Warm Months: May – August 2025 – You choose your dates with a minimum of 6 days (travel days included).
+Dates: Warm Months: June-August – You choose your dates with a minimum of 6 days (travel days included).
 You can arrive/depart at any time, making the most of the time you have for ministry.
 Most teams serve in Alaska in the summer, but we can talk through other options if there is a specific time frame you are aiming for.

 Price & Registration